Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Estimating the dust disk scale height and inclination

 For the SMC, we restrict our analysis to $(11.8 \rm{\ deg} < \rm{RA} < 12.2 \rm{\ deg})$ and $(-73.3 \rm{\ deg}< \rm{Dec} < -73.05\rm{\ deg})$.
 The top panels of Figure \ref{fig: dust scaleheight} show some examples of the synthetic CMD with $h_{\rm d} = 0.01, 0.1, 0.3, 0.5$ kpc.
 We find that the synthetic and observed MS best agrees for $h_d \sim 0.3$ kcp.
 Since the geometry of the SMC is not well constrained we also repeat the analysis by applying an tilt to the disk (i.e., an inclination $i$), while fixing the scale height to $h_{\rm d} = 0.3$.
 We compare the synthetic and observed CMDs for $i =$ -30, -50, 0, 30, 50 degrees.
 We find that since we take the total integrated extinction at $z = \infty$ to be fixed, there is little to no correlation between inclination and the extinction map.
 Thus, we assume no inclination for the SMC.

-For the LMC, we restrict our analysis to $(80.4 < \rm{RA} <80.6)$ and $ (-69.8 < \rm{dec} < -69.6)$.
-We repeat the same analysis as above for the LMC to estimate the scale height for the LMC.
-We find the best agreement between the observed and synthetic photometry for $h_d = 0.3$ kpc.
+For the LMC, we restrict our analysis to $(80.4$ deg $< \rm{RA} <80.6$ deg$)$ and $ (-69.8$ deg $ < \rm{dec} < -69.6$ deg$)$.
+We repeat the same analysis as above for the LMC to estimate the scale height.
+We find the best agreement between the observed and synthetic photometry for a scale height of $h_d = 0.3$ kpc.
 The bottom panels of Figure \ref{fig: dust scaleheight} show the comparison between the synthetic and MCPS CMD for the LMC.